Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Osteoarthritis

-Carrying extra weight has been shown to increase the risk of osteoarthritis and other musculoskeletal issues.
-This is because extra weight strains the bones, muscles, and joints on a mechanical as well as metabolic level9.
-Plus, being overweight can increase the body’s overall level of inflammation, which is a key factor in osteoarthritis.
+This is because extra weight strains the bones, muscles, and joints on a mechanical and metabolic level.
+Plus, being overweight can increase the body’s overall level of inflammation, which is a key factor in osteoarthritis.8

 If joint pain disrupts your sleep, browse our best mattresses for arthritis